Frequently Asked Questions

 What is the next step?

-Please call 01707 695353 or Practical matters to arrange an initial appointment so we can meet to discuss your concerns and explore the possibility of psychotherapy or Jungian analysis.
+Please check my current availability before contacting me to arrange an initial appointment where we can discuss your concerns and explore the possibility of psychotherapy or Jungian analysis.

 Images on this page